KxSystems/docs-v1/docs/dashboards/datagrid.md

 From the dropdown menu, select the target Data Grid column on which the rule will act

-<aside class="warning">The Target column can be any column in the Data Grid.
-It does not have to be the data grid column which is using the operator</aside>
+The Target column can be any column in the Data Grid.
+It does not have to be the data grid column which is using the operator

 **Condition Source**